Maynard Lawn Mowing Services

 Contact Maynard's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

-Proper grass clipping management is essential for both environmental compliance and community standards in Maynard, MA.
-Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Maynard Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Residents may obtain permits for access to the Transfer Station, where compost is available for municipal use.
-It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and local MS4 regulations.
-Coordination with Parks & Recreation ensures that municipal properties follow these best practices.
+Proper management of grass clippings is essential for both environmental compliance and community health in Maynard.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The Maynard Department of Public Works (DPW) oversees yard waste collection from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited in accordance with Massachusetts Department of Environmental Protection guidelines.
+Residents may access compost at the Transfer Station, but a permit is required.
+It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Maynard Department of Public Works